Python-SIP/sip/Roadmap.rst

 - Support for optionally detecting overflows when converting from Python integers to C/C++ types will be investigated.

-- Types will have to be declared in advance of being used.
-In SIP v4 the names of types are resolved after all of the specification files have been parsed.

 - Invalid annotations will trigger an error message rather than being silently ignored.